Schezwan sauce

-What makes it special is balance.
+Balance is what makes it special.
 It is spicy but layered.
 Garlicky yet slightly sweet.
 Tangy but not overpowering.

 What Is Schezwan Sauce?

-Traditional Sichuan cuisine uses Sichuan peppercorns for numbing heat.
-Indo-Chinese schezwan sauce focuses more on dried red chilies, garlic, soy sauce, and vinegar.
+Sichuan traditional foods incorporate the heat of Sichuan peppercorns.
+Indo-Chinese schezwan sauce is more concerned with the use of dried red chilies, garlic, soy sauce and vinegar.

-The result is a thick, spicy, slightly tangy sauce that can be used as:
+The outcome is a thick, spicy, tangy to a little degree sauce, that can be utilized as:

 Why Make Homemade Schezwan Sauce